-The Crossing For A Cure is a long-distance endurance paddle challenge and international championship that takes paddlers 80 miles across the Gulf Stream from Bimini in the Bahamas back to the Florida mainland in Lake Worth.
+The Crossing For Cystic Fibrosis is a long-distance endurance paddle challenge and international championship that takes paddlers 80 miles across the Gulf Stream from Bimini in the Bahamas back to the Florida mainland in Lake Worth.
 The event was inspired because of the incredible health benefits of the Ocean for those living with cystic fibrosis.
 Travis Suit's daughter Piper was diagnosed with CF when she was four years old.

 About cystic fibrosis